CompuTec/computec-docs/docs/processforce/user-guide/quality-control/reason.md

 ![Reason](./media/reason/ncmr-reason.webp)

-This form allows the user to define the NCMR Reasons why a Quality Control Test has failed and is used for analysis and reporting purposes.
+The NCMR Reason form is used to define reasons for Non-Conformance Material Reports (NCMR) during the Quality Control Test process and is used for analysis and reporting purposes.

+Key features include:

+- **Reason Codes**: Specific to NCMR-related test failures.
-The Used Count field shows the number of times the NCMR Reason Code has been used and serves for reporting and analysis purposes.
+- **Used Count**: Tracks the usage frequency of each NCMR Reason Code for better reporting.

-NCMR Reason can be assigned to a specific Reason Group.
+- **Reason Groups**: NCMR Reasons can be assigned to specific groups for more detailed categorization.

+---

+Effectively managing failure reasons is vital for maintaining quality standards and driving continuous improvement.
+By leveraging the Reason, Reason Groups, and NCMR Reasons setups, organizations can identify recurring issues, improve reporting accuracy, and implement targeted corrective actions.
+This structured approach ensures that failure data becomes a valuable resource for enhancing product quality and operational efficiency.